annunquee/homework_tracker/README.md

 # child dashboad
 the child user can also go back to past homework that wasn't finished to be completed

-# Testing was implented 3x
+# Testing was implemented 3x
 with coverage report total of 440 164 63%